Orchestrator requires a database to store workflows and actions.

 If you plan to set up an Orchestrator cluster, you must configure the database to accept multiple connections so that it can accept connections from the different Orchestrator server instances in the cluster.

 The database setup can affect Orchestrator performance.
 Install the database on a machine other than the one on which the Orchestrator server is installed.
-This approach avoids the JVM and DB server having to share CPU, RAM, and I/O.
+This approach ensures that the JVM and database server do not share CPU, RAM, and I/O.

 The location of the database is important because almost every activity on the Orchestrator server triggers operations on the database.
 To avoid latency in the database connection, connect to the database server that is geographically closest to your Orchestrator server and that is on the network with the highest available bandwidth.